SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Calibrations

-The pinhole calibration of Sect.~\ref{sec:camera-alignment} usually makes MOMFBD-restored images from a scan very well aligned.
-However, when analyzing the restored \ion{Ca}{ii} data from September 2016, we noticed that the alignment within the scans was not as good as expected.
-The NB continuum images were misaligned to the corresponding WB images by several pixels.
-(Like the NB continuum, the WB data is photospheric and similar enough that cross-correlation works well.)
-Comparisons of images in the \ion{Ca}{ii}~K blue wing and \ion{Ca}{ii}~H red wing (formed at the same height in the Solar atmosphere) also indicated a wavelength-dependent and approximately misalignment.
+MOMFBD restoration, together with the pinhole calibration described in Sect.~\ref{sec:camera-alignment}, usually delivers images recorded at different wavelengths that are very well aligned.
+However, the wavelength range of scans involving multiple \ion{Ca}{ii} prefilters can extend over more than 7~nm (see Fig.~\ref{fig:profiles+spectra}), which makes misalignment caused by wavelength-dependent dispersion significant.
+As a comparison, the wavelength ranges of scans through H-$\upbeta$ and any of the CRISP lines are typically less than 1~nm.

-The misalignment of raw wideband data and narrowband continuum data as a function of time, see Fig.~\ref{fig:contalign-temp}, has two components.
-One component varies with telescope elevation in a way that matches atmospheric dispersion.
-The other component is periodic and we found that the period matches that of the temperature of the telescope bottom plate, regulated by a servo-controlled cooling system.
-This temperature is also shown in Fig.~\ref{fig:contalign-temp}.
-The alignment of the Schupmann corrector has a wavelength dispersion effect \cite{scharmer03new}.
-The working hypothesis for the periodic component is that the temperature variations have a minute effect on the alignment of the field mirror that reflects the SST beam to the corrector or within the corrector itself.\footnote{For the 2017 season, tuned the temperature servo to smaller variations?
-Check this by plotting temperature with time for 2017--2019 data.}
+The misalignment can be measured by use of cross-correlation of H\&K WB and continuum data, which are both formed mostly in the photosphere.
+Figure~\ref{fig:contalign-temp} shows such measurements made with raw data collected during two morning hours.
+The misalignment is time-dependent, and there are two components, one of which varies with telescope elevation in a way that suggests atmospheric dispersion.
+The other component is periodic, and we found that the period matches that of the temperature of the telescope bottom plate, also shown in Fig.~\ref{fig:contalign-temp}.
+The periodic variation was traced to an air-conditioning unit that switched on and off at regular time intervals.
+Our working hypothesis for the periodic component is that the temperature variations have a minute effect on the alignment of the field mirror that reflects the SST beam to the Schupmann corrector (see Fig.~\ref{fig:sst}, inset A) or within the corrector itself.
+The alignment of the Schupmann corrector has a wavelength-dependent dispersion effect \citepads{2003SPIE.4853..341S}.

+Regardless of the source of the dispersion, we measured the misalignment not only with WB and continuum, but also with images in the \ion{Ca}{ii}~K blue wing and \ion{Ca}{ii}~H red wing (formed at a similar height in the solar atmosphere) and found that it varies linearly with wavelength over the relevant range.